Vehicles - Not picked up/dropped off

 Who is your issue with?

 If you have arranged vehicle collection or return with the garage, you are entitled to good customer service and not to be kept waiting.
-If you are dissatisfied with the customer service you received, you should first speak with the garage manager who should address your concerns immediately.
+If you are dissatisfied with the customer service you received, you should start a case via Resolver, including any evidence you may have.You should know

 - Contact the dealer as soon as you notice the problem – in person if possible